How to File a Roof Leak Insurance Claim

 If the leak is so severe or so large that there’s no real way to stop it, just focus on getting your loved ones to safety instead.
 Call a roofer for help once you’re in a safe location.

-A woman documents photos, videos, and dates for her home insurance claim.
+A woman documents photos, videos, and dates for her home insurance claim

-A woman documents photos, videos, and dates for her home insurance claim.
+A woman documents photos, videos, and dates for her home insurance claim

 3. Document the Damage

-Everyone is safe and you’ve managed to rescue a few belongings—now it’s time to build your case with thorough documentation.
-Your list of evidence should include:
+Everyone is safe and you’ve managed to rescue a few belongings.
+Now, it’s time to build your case with thorough documentation.

 • Clear photos and videos.
 Capture both distant and close-up shots of the leak itself and any related damage, like staining, wood rot, or mold.
 Take pics and video from multiple angles to help clarify the scope and extent.